chamburr/twilight-dispatch/README.md

    different queues based on event type and consume them from multiple processes.
 This allows for load balancing between your service workers.

-If you encounter issues while running the service, feel free to contact CHamburr#2591 on Discord, either through Direct Message or on the [Twilight server](https://discord.gg/7jj8n7D).
+If you encounter any issues while running the service, please feel free create an issue here, or you can contact CHamburr#2591 on Discord.
+We will try our best to help you.

 ## Features